holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 ### Low Level Networking (Kitsune P2P)

 Kitsune is a P2P library for implementing distributed application messaging needs that delivers dynamic peer address discovery and message routing.
-It also delivers the necessary affordances for distributed applications to implement sharded DHTs as a content-addressible store, as it natively [WP-TODO: Should this be naively?] groups its messages into `KitsuneSpace`s (which correspond to Holochain's DNA addresses) and `KitsuneAgent`s which are, as in Holochain, the public keys of the agents participating in the space.
+It also delivers the necessary affordances for distributed applications to implement sharded DHTs as a content-addressible store, as it groups its messages into `KitsuneSpace`s (which correspond to Holochain's DNA addresses) and `KitsuneAgent`s which are, as in Holochain, the public keys of the agents participating in the space.
 Kitsune handles the mapping of the `KitsuneAgent` address space to network transport addresses.

 Kitsune assumes an "implementor" that defines its own higher-level custom message types, and manages persistent storage, and handles key management and message signing.
 Kitsune sends events to the implementor to retrieve data, and receives messages from the implementor to be delivered to other kitsune nodes.

 Thus, Holochain implements both its node-to-node messaging and its graph DHT on top of the capabilities provided by Kitsune.

-#### Architecture

-Kitsune runs as a set of actor channels that receive network events and delegate them to local handlers or "implementor" handlers.
-Additionally Kitusune provides the implementor with an API for sending messages and getting information about agents that exist in a given space.

-[WP-TODO:? some sort of Kitsune high level system diagram?]

 #### Message Classes and Types